10 Household Items You Should Repurpose in the Garden

 We’ve all been there.
 Ankle-deep in dirt and can’t locate, or simply don’t have, the item you need (a trowel, fertilizer, container).
 Necessity is the mother of invention, so you grab whatever’s close by in your home or garage and press it into service.
 It does the trick…and you get a gold star in frugality!
 Here are some of the most useful basic garden bargains I’ve used in my yard that cost next to nothing.
 You probably have many on hand.
 They’re free for the taking and benefit your garden at the same time!

-- Garden use: Use these items as containers for herbs, flowers and houseplants.
+- Garden use: Use worn boots, a damaged watering can, old teapot, or discarded sink as containers for herbs, flowers and houseplants.

 - Why it works: They contribute a touch of whimsy and even a “settled look” to a garden scene.

-- How to: If there’s no way to make a drainage hole, just nest a plastic pot within the object.
+- How to: If there’s no way to drill a drainage hole, just nest a plastic pot within the object.